Mike Westbrook: Later work

-His work for the theatre began with Adrian Mitchell's Tyger, a celebration of William Blake, staged by the Royal National Theatre in 1971.
-This became a vehicle for his Brass Band of the 1970s and 1980s and the LP The Westbrook Blake – Bright As Fire followed on in 1980.
+Westbrook's work for the theatre began with Adrian Mitchell's Tyger, a celebration of William Blake, staged by the Royal National Theatre in 1971.
+This became a vehicle for his Brass Band of the 1970s and 1980s.
+The LP The Westbrook Blake – Bright As Fire followed in 1980.
 A revised and expanded version of the work was re-recorded in 1997 and named Glad Day.
 Westbrook recorded the poem "The Human Abstract" in 1982.

 The Brass Band also recorded Mama Chicago, described as a "Jazz Cabaret", which featured the voices of Phil Minton and Kate Westbrook.
 The album was released on CD for the first time in 2007.
-More recently Mike Westbrook has developed the work further and it now includes an adult choir and on occasion, a children's choir at live performances.
+Westbrook developed the work further to include an adult choir and, on occasion, a children's choir at live performances.

-Further works of note include On Duke's Birthday, which was dedicated to the memory of Duke Ellington, which was reissued on CD in the summer of 2007, Big Band Rossini, which was featured in the 1992 BBC Proms, and Chanson Irresponsable (2002), commissioned by BBC Radio 3, which brings together jazz and classical musicians in the New Westbrook Orchestra.
-Westbrook was awarded an OBE in 1988, and in 2004 the University of Plymouth awarded him an Honorary Doctorate of Music.
+Further works of note included On Duke's Birthday, dedicated to the memory of Duke Ellington, which was reissued on CD in the summer of 2007; Big Band Rossini, which was featured in the 1992 BBC Proms; and Chanson Irresponsable (2002), commissioned by BBC Radio 3, which brought together jazz and classical musicians in the New Westbrook Orchestra.
+Westbrook was appointed an Officer of the Order of the British Empire (OBE) in the 1988 Birthday Honours, and in 2004 the University of Plymouth awarded him an Honorary Doctorate of Music.

-Other projects include ART WOLF inspired by the life and work of the Alpine painter Caspar Wolf.
-In this Kate and Mike Westbrook are joined by saxophonists Pete Whyman and Chris Biscoe.
-In another project the couple have been joined by four leading Devon musicians to form the Village Band.
+Other projects included ART WOLF, inspired by the life and work of the Alpine painter Caspar Wolf.
+In this Kate and Mike Westbrook were joined by saxophonists Pete Whyman and Chris Biscoe.
+In another project the couple were joined by four leading Devon musicians to form the Village Band.
 The acoustic brass band perform many jazz standards and an original piece, the Waxeywork Show, with music written by Mike and text by Kate.
-The band perform mainly in the Devon and Cornwall area and in 2006 they performed several times at the London Jazz Festival.
+The band performed mainly in the Devon and Cornwall area, and in 2006 they performed several times at the London Jazz Festival.